ErebusMonkey3691/Pok-mon-AI-Battle-Agent/README.md

 # Pokémon AI Battle Agent
 ### Heuristic-Based Strategic Modeling in 1v1 Competitive Singles

-> **Development Note:** This repository is a refactored consolidation of a research project
+> **Development Note:** This repository is a refactored consolidation of a project
-> originally developed in [Month/Year].
+> originally developed in ~[Feb/2022].
 It has been re-uploaded to establish a modular
 > architecture and to facilitate formal benchmarking of the heuristic engines.

 ## Project Overview